 Urban Foresters are jobs that are in demand because small and large businesses as well as cities and public agencies employ urban foresters to design and install trees on their properties.
 This includes restaurants, corporate industrial facilities, malls and city parks to name a few.

-Job Trainings: trainings will be structured around a group of 10 students competitively chosen from community consultations facilitated by Centro Cultural and Muslim Educational Trust (MET).
-5 students will be trained at Centro Cultural in October/November and 5 students will be trained at MET simultaneously.
-Trainings will give students knowledge of diverse job skills needed in Urban Forestry while also giving them exposure to experts in urban forestry who will present lectures and offer good networking connections for students.
+Job Trainings: trainings will be structured around a group of 6 students competitively chosen from community consultations facilitated by Centro Cultural and Muslim Educational Trust (MET).
+3 students will be trained at Centro Cultural and 3 students will be trained from MET simultaneously.
+Trainings will give students knowledge of diverse job skills needed in Urban Forestry, while also giving them exposure to experts in urban forestry who will present lectures and offer good networking connections for students.

-Courses will be taught from 6-8pm weekly during October and November 2016 and students will be reimbursed $10/hour for attendance at these trainings.
-This will be followed-up by 100 hours paid on the job training intended to apply skills learned with employers Fall 2016/Winter 2017.
+Courses will be taught from 6-8pm (with field practicum) weekly during Fall 2017-Winter 2018 and students will be reimbursed $12/hour for attendance at these trainings.
+This will be followed-up by 80-100 hours paid on the job training intended to apply skills learned with employers through TRK’s network of urban forestry professionals.
 Transport stipends for buses to training will also be considered.
 Beyond the cohort of 6 students, the coursework is also open to the general public with a focus on Centro/MET’s focal communities.

 The training program is open to anyone above 18 years old, with a preference for older adults in career transition looking to work in the environmental field or urban forestry.
 The program is particularly suitable for those with an interest in science, engineering, agriculture, nurseries, landscape architecture and botany.
 It is hoped that eventually some of the participants will explore college degrees (2 and 4 year) at local schools based on completing the course work.
 For example, PCC Rock Creek has a Landscape Technology 2 year degree that is related to this training and will make candidates for the program more competitive.
 Partners are working on getting credit at PCC Rock Creek for this training and all course participants will receive a certificate detailing their training signed by partners Tualatin Riverkeepers, Oregon Community Trees, Centro Cultural, and Muslim Educational Trust.